Oakland California, USA Travel Guide

 The United States Dollar (USD) is the currency.
 Major credit cards are broadly accepted.
 ATMs are found throughout the city.

-Passport valid for at least six months beyond your U.S. Departure date.
+Passport valid for a minimum of six months beyond your U.S. Departure date.

 Carry a printed confirmation of your ESTA or your valid U.S. Visa.